 Andrea Dutton is a Professor in Geological Sciences at the University of Florida.
-Dutton is an expert in carbonate geochemistry and is the author of Tropical tales of polar ice: evidence of Last Interglacial polar ice sheet retreat recorded by fossil reefs of the granitic Seychelles islands.
+She is an expert in carbonate geochemistry and is the author of Tropical tales of polar ice: evidence of Last Interglacial polar ice sheet retreat recorded by fossil reefs of the granitic Seychelles islands.

 This interview originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview, click here.